-Federal Pacific Electric Stab-Lok panels have long been known to be problematic, and I’ve always called them out as a potential safety hazard, but for the past several years I’m been much more ‘agressive’ with the way I report them.
+Federal Pacific Electric Stab-Lok panels have long been known to be problematic, and I’ve always called them out as a potential safety hazard, but for the past several years I’ve been much more ‘aggressive’ with the way that I report them.
 While performing a home inspection, I used to recommend having these panels evaluated by an electrician and replaced if neccessary, but now I just skip the whole recommendation thing.
 I tell my clients to have the panels replaced.

 To understand why, here are a few key points:

 - Federal Pacific Electric (FPE) sold millions of panels between the 1950’s and 1980’s.

 - Testing by the Consumer Product Safety Commision has shown these breakers to have an unacceptably high rate of failure, which creates a safety hazard.

 - Testing has proven that virtually every panel installed in the United States contains defective breakers.

 - FPE falsified their UL testing, making their UL listing void.